botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 </html>
 ```

->When above exploit payload is delivered to victim, the CSRF POC payload changes the victim email to **hacker@exploit.net**, because the referer header contained target in value.
+>When above exploit payload is delivered to victim, the CSRF POC payload changes the victim email to **hacker@exploit.net**, because the Referer header contained target in value.

 [PortSwigger Lab: CSRF with broken Referer validation](https://portswigger.net/web-security/csrf/bypassing-referer-based-defenses/lab-referer-validation-broken)